Dinar5150/FutureOfAIviaAI/all_models/M9/README.md

 python all_models/M9/model.py --data SemanticGraph_delta_1_cutoff_25_minedge_1.pkl --epochs 10
 ```

-Use `--max-pairs 200000` if you want to cap the number of evaluated pairs for speed.
+By default, `--max-pairs` is unlimited.
+Use `--max-pairs 200000` (or similar) if you want to cap the number of evaluated pairs for speed.